gtarsia/easy-repl/README.md

 ## Running

-Please, run this in node 11 and use `node --experimental-repl-await` for awesome top-level async support 🎆
+Please, run this in node 11 and use `node --experimental-repl-await` for awesome top-level async support.

 ```javascript
 const dog = {